Renters insurance from $–.––/moin

 Don’t take it personally.
 Even landlords can confuse the terms and end up asking their tenants for the wrong information.

-But in reality, they want to be added as an additional interest.
+But in reality, they should be added as an additional interest.

 Renters Insurance Additional Interest and Named Insured

-These terms are frequently misused because they’re called by different names that sound the same.
+These terms are frequently misused because they’re called by different names that sound similar.
 So what is additional interest on renters insurance?
 What is named insured?
 Let’s take a look.

 Additional Interest

-Many landlords want to be listed as an additional interest for informational purposes.
-That way, they can see what your liability limits are and most importantly to confirm you have an active insurance policy.
+Additional interest is also sometimes called “interested party” or “additional interested party,” but these names all mean the same thing.
+Many landlords want to be listed as an additional interest so they can see what your liability limits are and confirm you have an active insurance policy while you rent from them.

-Landlords usually aren’t as worried about your personal property coverage as it doesn’t concern them.
-They only want to make sure that if a tenant causes property damage, your insurer and policy will cover it.
+Landlords usually aren’t as worried about your personal property coverage.
+They usually only want to ensure that if you cause property damage, your insurer and policy will cover it.

-Some landlords require a certain level of liability coverage.
-So by being listed as your renters insurance additional interest, your landlord can see your insurance contract to make sure it meets the lease policy minimum requirements (most often for liability limit at $100,000, but can go up to $500,000 limits).
+By being listed as your renters insurance additional interest, your landlord can see your insurance contract to make sure it meets the lease policy minimum requirements.
+Goodcover’s policies start with $100,000 in liability coverage, which satisfies most landlord’s requirements.

 That's the reason why they want to be notified about your policy.